typescript-eslint/typescript-eslint/packages/website/blog/2023-07-09-announcing-typescript-eslint-v6.md

 These are the changes that users of typescript-eslint -generally, any developer running ESLint on TypeScript code- should pay attention to when upgrading typescript-eslint from v5 to v6.

-> ⏳ indicates a change that has been scheduled for v6 but not yet released.
-> We'll update this blog post as the corresponding pull requests land.

 ### Reworked Configuration Names

-The biggest configuration change in typescript-eslint v6 is that we've reworked the names of our [provided user configuration files](https://v6--typescript-eslint.netlify.app/linting/configs). typescript-eslint v5 provided three recommended configurations:
+The biggest configuration change in typescript-eslint v6 is that we've reworked the names of our [provided user configuration files](https://typescript-eslint.io/linting/configs). typescript-eslint v5 provided three recommended configurations:

-- [`recommended`](https://v6--typescript-eslint.netlify.app/linting/configs#recommended): Recommended rules for code correctness that you can drop in without additional configuration.
+- [`recommended`](https://typescript-eslint.io/linting/configs#recommended): Recommended rules for code correctness that you can drop in without additional configuration.
-- [`recommended-requiring-type-checking`](https://v6--typescript-eslint.netlify.app/linting/configs#recommended-requiring-type-checking): Additional recommended rules that require type information.
+- [`recommended-requiring-type-checking`](https://typescript-eslint.io/linting/configs#recommended-requiring-type-checking): Additional recommended rules that require type information.
-- [`strict`](https://v6--typescript-eslint.netlify.app/linting/configs#strict): Additional strict rules that can also catch bugs but are more opinionated than recommended rules.
+- [`strict`](https://typescript-eslint.io/linting/configs#strict): Additional strict rules that can also catch bugs but are more opinionated than recommended rules.

 Those configurations worked well for most projects.
 However, some users correctly noted two flaws in that approach: